 Police/District Attorney Website Displays of Arrested Sex Buyers

-Private Websites Intended t0 Shame Johns:
+Private Websites Intended to Shame Sex Buyers:

 Billboards Displaying Identities of Arrested Sex Buyers

 News Reports About Communities Identifying Arrested Sex Buyers